Getting Started#

 plt.show()

-abs_l2err, rel_l2err = opinf.post.lp_error(Q, Q_ROM)
+abs_l2err, norm_l2err = opinf.post.lp_error(Q, Q_ROM, normalize=True)

 plt.show()

-We can also get a scalar error measurement by calculating the relative Frobenius norm error with opinf.post.frobenius_error().
+We can also get a scalar error measurement by calculating the relative Frobenius norm error with opinf.post.frobenius_error()

 abs_froerr, rel_froerr = opinf.post.frobenius_error(Q, Q_ROM)